weizheng1910/Learning-Notes/Architectural-Patterns.md

 ### Microservices

-A microservices architecture is organised such that there is a main UI through which the user can access the separate 'microservices'.
-Each microservice is an application on its own which can be deployed and developed independently from each other (as a result making it easier to modify and update) .
+A microservices architecture is where the app is separated into 'microservices', each microservice is an application on its own which can be deployed and developed independently from each other (as a result making it easier to modify and update) .
 HTTP REST is one of the many ways communication between microservices could be made, other ways include service discovery and messaging.

 Benefits to Microservices include:
 * Focus on building the functionality of each microservice rather than worrying on how the code should fit into the app.